ahmedjameel1/librarysystem/readme.md

 ## Dockerizing

 - inside the root directory where you have `docker-compose.yml`
-- open terminal and run `docker-compose build`
+- open terminal and run `docker-compose up --build`
-- then `docker-compose up`

 ## Assumptions and Design Decisions